 We wish to acknowledge the Alzheimer’s Association—Montana Chapter and the Montana

-Geriatric Education Center for their contributions to this program.
+Geriatric Education Center at the University of Montana for their contributions to

 Your partners in Alzheimer’s disease education,